oSoWoSo/disroot-howto/pages/02.tutorials/08.Office/07.Mumble/01.Mumble/docs.en.md

 ## Groups
 You can create groups of users.
-This is useful if you want to then create specific permissions.
+This is useful if you want to create specific permissions.

 Right-click on the channel you want to create groups for, and choose **Edit...** and go on the **Groups** pannel.

 ![Groups](en/groups.png)

 1. Write down the name of the group you want to create.
 2. The **Add** button will then be available, so click on it.

 ![Groups](en/groups_members.png)

-You then add members to your group.
+Now you can add members to your group.
 For example here, (1) antilopa is a member of the mygroup group.

 To populate your group:

-2. Write down the name of the user you want to add.
+1. Write down the name of the user you want to add.
 Note: only registered users can be added to groups.
-3. Click on **Add**.
+2. Click on **Add**.
-4. Select a member and click on **Remove** if you want to remove it from the group.
+3. Select a member and click on **Remove** if you want to remove it from the group.

 ## Groups and ACL: manage permissions

 ### Presentation

 You can set specific permission to your channels, groups and users.
-To do that, right-click on the channel you want to create ACL for, and choose **Edit...** and go on the **ACL** pannel.
+To do that, right-click on the channel you want to create ACL for, and choose **Edit...** and go to the **ACL** pannel.

 ![ACL](en/acl.png)

 1. Here is the list of Active ACLs.
 The first ones are inherited from the server config and from parent channel.
 It is important to understand that the ACLs under are more important than the one above.
 So here for example, *@$fb7...* is more important than *@all*.
 2. Select of the ACL to check the list of permissions
 3. Here is the list of permissions set for **@auth** ACL.
 As you can see, some are denied, others are allowed.